PetitCoinCoin/advent-of-code/2018/comments.md

 Day 10 was fun!
 I love that in order to get the solution, it's not only about math or code.

 Day 11 made me discover partial sum.

+Day 14 part 2 takes a bit long (almost 20sec) but it runs.
+And gives the right answer.
+As it is still reasonable, I'll leave it that way.